FBorowiec/design_patterns_cpp/README.md

 ## Required

-**Bazel**: Please visit the official Bazel website for instalation.
+**Bazel**: Please visit the official Bazel website for installation.